SisifosRock/Practicing-Python/Schedule/README.md

-This is a study schedule generator, don't think i'll use it tho
+This is a study scheduler,
+don't think i'll use it tho